urtak/urtak-wordpress/readme.txt

 * **Use from the WP Dashboard**
   One click installation.
 Ask questions and manage Urtak conversations right from your Dashboard.
-* **Deactivate Comments**
-  Had enough of the headaches and hassles that comments can bring.
-Turn ‘em off with one-click, and elevate the discourse with Urtak questions.
-Troll-proof!

 == Installation ==